 I can choose my response.

-I am driven by values and truth, I am not reactive.
+I am driven by values and truth, and I am not reactive.

 I will not let the weaknesses of others control me.

-I take initiative and am responsible to make things happen.
+I take the initiative and am responsible for making things happen.

 I will use proactive language: “I choose.”
 “I control my own feelings.”
 “Let’s look at the alternatives.”